dhicks6345789/web-console/README.md

 # Web Console
 Provides a simple web interface for command-line applications - quickly publish your Python / Go / Bash / Batch / Powershell / etc script as a basic web app.
-Turns STDOUT / STDERR into formatted text, alerts and progress indicators (interface written using Bootstrap 5 and JQuery) - simply runs any command-line based script or executable.
+Turns STDOUT / STDERR into formatted text, alerts and progress indicators.

-Cross-platform (written in Go), binaries are available for Windows, Linux (including Raspberry Pi) and MacOS.
+Cross-platform, binaries are available for Windows, Linux (including Raspberry Pi) and MacOS.
 The install process includes optional setup as a service / deamon on each platform, plus the installer includes setup for the cross-platform [tunnelto.dev](https://tunnelto.dev/) service to provide an HTTPS-secured connection through a firewall.
 Web Console is self-contained, it can be used from a local web browser as a user interface for a stand-alone, non-networked system.

 As well as providing a user interface, Web Console also provides a simple REST API, providing a webhook URLs for for services such as [IFTTT](https://ifttt.com/) and [Zapier](https://zapier.com/) or letting you trigger tasks from remote systems with command-line tools like [curl](https://curl.se/).